diegovalle/Homicide-MX-Drug-War/choropleths/readme.md

 Notes
 -----
-To run it on your machine you have to modify the path to the maps in the file "config/config.yaml" in the root directory
+To run it on your machine you'll need to download a couple of maps from the INEGI

 Sources
 -------